The Ancaster Men’s Hockey League is for players who want to play clean, competitive hockey with other guys who also have to go to work the next day.

 - It is the responsibility of each player to notify his team rep if he is going to miss a game.
 Continuous failure to notify the team rep will result in a written warning from the League Executive and expulsion from the League if problem continues.

-- Team reps should try not use the same spare two weeks in a row during the regular season.
+- Team Reps should not use the same spare two weeks in a row during the regular season for the same player.
 This rule must be followed with no exceptions during all playoff games.

 - Any ties at the end of the round robin will be broken using the following format.

 - Team with most wins in that round

 - Team with greater goal differential (i.e., goals for minus goals against) in that round

 - Team with most goals scored in that round